With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Ettie Lee Youth And Family Services is a mental health treatment center in Pomona, CA, located at 160 East Holt Avenue, Suite B, 91767 zip code area.
 Ettie Lee Youth And Family Services provides telemedicine/telehealth and outpatient treatment.
-Ettie Lee Youth And Family Services offers cognitive behavioral therapy, dialectical behavior therapy and group therapy to children / adolescents and young adults.
-Ettie Lee Youth And Family Services also supports transitional age young adults, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
-Additional services at Ettie Lee Youth And Family Services consist of family psychoeducation, case management and psychosocial rehabilitation services.
+Ettie Lee Youth And Family Services offers cognitive behavioral therapy, group therapy and couples/family therapy to young adults and children / adolescents.
+Ettie Lee Youth And Family Services also supports children/adolescents with serious emotional disturbance, people requiring dual diagnosis treatment and people with PTSD.
+Additional services at Ettie Lee Youth And Family Services consist of therapeutic foster care, housing services and education services.

-Learn MoreTri City Mental Health Center is a mental health clinic in Pomona, California, located at 2008 North Garey Avenue, 91767.
+Learn MoreTri City Mental Health Center is a mental health clinic in Pomona, California, located at 1900 Royalty Drive, Suite 180, 91767.
 Tri City Mental Health Center offers outpatient treatment.
-Tri City Mental Health Center provides integrated dual diagnosis disorder treatment, trauma therapy and psychotropic medication to young adults, seniors 65 or older and adults.
-Tri City Mental Health Center also supports transitional age young adults, people with serious mental illness and people requiring dual diagnosis treatment.
-Some other services provided by Tri City Mental Health Center include court-ordered outpatient treatment, intensive case management and housing services.
+Tri City Mental Health Center provides group therapy, behavior modification and trauma therapy to children / adolescents and young adults.
+Tri City Mental Health Center also supports people with trauma, LGBT and people requiring dual diagnosis treatment.
+Some other services provided by Tri City Mental Health Center include intensive case management, court-ordered outpatient treatment and housing services.

 Learn MoreOlive Vista Behavioral Health Center is a mental health facility in Pomona, CA, located at 2335 South Towne Avenue, in the 91766 zip code.
 Olive Vista Behavioral Health Center provides residential treatment.
-Olive Vista Behavioral Health Center provides behavior modification, cognitive behavioral therapy and individual psychotherapy to adults, seniors 65 or older and young adults.
-Olive Vista Behavioral Health Center also supports people with serious mental illness, clients referred from the court/judicial system and people requiring dual diagnosis treatment.
-Some other services available at Olive Vista Behavioral Health Center include integrated primary care services, diet and exercise counseling and family psychoeducation.
+Olive Vista Behavioral Health Center provides group therapy, individual psychotherapy and psychotropic medication to young adults, adults and seniors 65 or older.
+Olive Vista Behavioral Health Center also supports people requiring dual diagnosis treatment, clients referred from the court/judicial system and people with serious mental illness.
+Some other services available at Olive Vista Behavioral Health Center include education services, mentoring/peer support/consumer-run services and illness management and recovery.

-Learn MorePacific Clinics Bonita Family Services is one of mental health facilities in Pomona, California, located at 790 East Bonita Avenue, 91767 zip code.
+Learn MorePacific Clinics Bonita Family Services is a mental health clinic in Pomona, CA, located at 790 East Bonita Avenue, 91767 zip code area.
 Pacific Clinics Bonita Family Services provides outpatient treatment.
-Pacific Clinics Bonita Family Services provides psychotropic medication, couples/family therapy and cognitive behavioral therapy to children / adolescents and young adults.
-Pacific Clinics Bonita Family Services also supports people with serious mental illness, LGBT and people with trauma.
-Additional services provided at Pacific Clinics Bonita Family Services include suicide prevention services, vocational rehabilitation services and housing services.
+Pacific Clinics Bonita Family Services offers couples/family therapy, psychotropic medication and individual psychotherapy to young adults and children / adolescents.
+Pacific Clinics Bonita Family Services also supports people with serious mental illness, transitional age young adults and LGBT.
+Additional services offered at Pacific Clinics Bonita Family Services include case management, family psychoeducation and housing services.

 Learn MoreCanyon Ridge Hospital is a mental health treatment clinic in Chino, California, located at 5353 G Street, in the 91710 zip code.
-Canyon Ridge Hospital provides partial hospitalization/day treatment and hospital inpatient treatment.
-Canyon Ridge Hospital provides group therapy, cognitive behavioral therapy and psychotropic medication to adults, children / adolescents and seniors 65 or older.
+Canyon Ridge Hospital provides hospital inpatient treatment and partial hospitalization/day treatment.
+Canyon Ridge Hospital provides integrated dual diagnosis disorder treatment, psychotropic medication and individual psychotherapy to children / adolescents, young adults and seniors 65 or older.
 Canyon Ridge Hospital also supports seniors or older adults and people requiring dual diagnosis treatment.
-Additional services provided by Canyon Ridge Hospital consist of diet and exercise counseling, psychosocial rehabilitation services and case management.
+Additional services provided by Canyon Ridge Hospital consist of case management, psychosocial rehabilitation services and diet and exercise counseling.

 Learn MoreDavid And Margaret Youth And Family Services is a mental health facility in La Verne, CA, located at 1350 3rd Street, 91750 zip code area.
-David And Margaret Youth And Family Services provides outpatient treatment and residential treatment.
-David And Margaret Youth And Family Services provides couples/family therapy, group therapy and activity therapy to adults, young adults and children / adolescents.
-David And Margaret Youth And Family Services also supports people with trauma, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
-Additional services offered by David And Margaret Youth And Family Services consist of family psychoeducation, supported housing and integrated primary care services.
+David And Margaret Youth And Family Services provides residential treatment and outpatient treatment.
+David And Margaret Youth And Family Services provides group therapy, trauma therapy and cognitive behavioral therapy to adults, children / adolescents and young adults.
+David And Margaret Youth And Family Services also supports children/adolescents with serious emotional disturbance, people with PTSD and LGBT.
+Additional services offered by David And Margaret Youth And Family Services consist of intensive case management, suicide prevention services and integrated primary care services.

 Learn MoreMckinley Childrens Center is a mental health treatment center in San Dimas, California, located at 762 Cypress Street, part of the 91773 zip code.
-Mckinley Childrens Center provides outpatient treatment, residential treatment and telemedicine/telehealth.
-Mckinley Childrens Center also offers psychotropic medication, trauma therapy and cognitive behavioral therapy to children / adolescents.
-Mckinley Childrens Center supports people with trauma, people with PTSD and children/adolescents with serious emotional disturbance.
-Mckinley Childrens Center also provides psychosocial rehabilitation services, intensive case management and case management.
+Mckinley Childrens Center provides residential treatment, telemedicine/telehealth and outpatient treatment.
+Mckinley Childrens Center also offers trauma therapy, individual psychotherapy and psychotropic medication to children / adolescents.
+Mckinley Childrens Center supports people with PTSD, children/adolescents with serious emotional disturbance and people with trauma.
+Mckinley Childrens Center also provides therapeutic foster care, psychosocial rehabilitation services and case management.

 Learn MoreHaynes Family Of Programs is a mental health clinic in La Verne, CA, located at 233 Baseline Road, P. o.
 Box 400, in the 91750 zip code.
-Haynes Family Of Programs provides outpatient treatment and residential treatment.
-Haynes Family Of Programs offers cognitive behavioral therapy, individual psychotherapy and couples/family therapy to children / adolescents and young adults.
-Haynes Family Of Programs also supports people with PTSD, transitional age young adults and people with trauma.
-More services at Haynes Family Of Programs include psychosocial rehabilitation services, education services and case management.
+Haynes Family Of Programs provides residential treatment and outpatient treatment.
+Haynes Family Of Programs offers couples/family therapy, activity therapy and cognitive behavioral therapy to children / adolescents and young adults.
+Haynes Family Of Programs also supports people with trauma, children/adolescents with serious emotional disturbance and transitional age young adults.
+More services at Haynes Family Of Programs include education services, psychosocial rehabilitation services and case management.

 Learn MoreDiscovery Mood And Anxiety Program Chino Hills is a mental health center in Chino Hills, California, located at 2062 Hunter Road, 91709 zip code.
 Discovery Mood And Anxiety Program Chino Hills provides residential treatment.
-Discovery Mood And Anxiety Program Chino Hills offers psychotropic medication, cognitive behavioral therapy and trauma therapy to children / adolescents.
-Discovery Mood And Anxiety Program Chino Hills also supports LGBT, people with trauma and children/adolescents with serious emotional disturbance.
-More services available at Discovery Mood And Anxiety Program Chino Hills include integrated primary care services, family psychoeducation and diet and exercise counseling.
+Discovery Mood And Anxiety Program Chino Hills offers cognitive behavioral therapy, group therapy and behavior modification to children / adolescents.
+Discovery Mood And Anxiety Program Chino Hills also supports people with PTSD, LGBT and people with trauma.
+More services available at Discovery Mood And Anxiety Program Chino Hills include diet and exercise counseling, family psychoeducation and integrated primary care services.

 Learn MoreAurora Charter Oak Hospital is a mental health treatment center in Covina, CA, located at 1161 East Covina Boulevard, 91724 zip code area.
-Aurora Charter Oak Hospital provides outpatient treatment, partial hospitalization/day treatment and hospital inpatient treatment.
-Aurora Charter Oak Hospital offers individual psychotherapy, behavior modification and psychotropic medication to adults, seniors 65 or older and young adults.
-Aurora Charter Oak Hospital also supports people with serious mental illness and people requiring dual diagnosis treatment.
-Additional services at Aurora Charter Oak Hospital consist of case management, education services and family psychoeducation.
+Aurora Charter Oak Hospital provides outpatient treatment, hospital inpatient treatment and partial hospitalization/day treatment.
+Aurora Charter Oak Hospital offers group therapy, individual psychotherapy and activity therapy to children / adolescents, seniors 65 or older and adults.
+Aurora Charter Oak Hospital also supports people requiring dual diagnosis treatment and people with serious mental illness.
+Additional services at Aurora Charter Oak Hospital consist of court-ordered outpatient treatment, illness management and recovery and family psychoeducation.

 Learn MoreFive Acres is a mental health clinic in West Covina, California, located at 2934 East Garvey Avenue South, 91791.
 Five Acres offers outpatient treatment.
-Five Acres provides behavior modification, couples/family therapy and individual psychotherapy to young adults and children / adolescents.
-Five Acres also supports children/adolescents with serious emotional disturbance, transitional age young adults and people with trauma.
-Some other services provided by Five Acres include family psychoeducation, case management and psychosocial rehabilitation services.
+Five Acres provides trauma therapy, couples/family therapy and behavior modification to young adults and children / adolescents.
+Five Acres also supports transitional age young adults, people with trauma and children/adolescents with serious emotional disturbance.
+Some other services provided by Five Acres include case management, family psychoeducation and education services.

 Learn MorePacific Clinics Family Outreach Program is a mental health facility in Covina, CA, located at 1126 North Grand Avenue, Suite D, in the 91724 zip code.
-Pacific Clinics Family Outreach Program provides telemedicine/telehealth and outpatient treatment.
-Pacific Clinics Family Outreach Program provides trauma therapy, behavior modification and individual psychotherapy to children / adolescents and young adults.
-Pacific Clinics Family Outreach Program also supports transitional age young adults, people with trauma and children/adolescents with serious emotional disturbance.
-Some other services available at Pacific Clinics Family Outreach Program include case management, psychosocial rehabilitation services and suicide prevention services.
+Pacific Clinics Family Outreach Program provides outpatient treatment and telemedicine/telehealth.
+Pacific Clinics Family Outreach Program provides group therapy, trauma therapy and cognitive behavioral therapy to young adults and children / adolescents.
+Pacific Clinics Family Outreach Program also supports people with trauma, children/adolescents with serious emotional disturbance and transitional age young adults.
+Some other services available at Pacific Clinics Family Outreach Program include suicide prevention services, family psychoeducation and psychosocial rehabilitation services.

 Learn MoreAlma Family Services is one of mental health facilities in Walnut, California, located at 18780 Amar Road, Suite 204, 91789 zip code.
 Alma Family Services provides outpatient treatment.
-Alma Family Services provides trauma therapy, psychotropic medication and couples/family therapy to children / adolescents, adults and young adults.
-Additional services provided at Alma Family Services include family psychoeducation, suicide prevention services and case management.
+Alma Family Services provides trauma therapy, individual psychotherapy and couples/family therapy to seniors 65 or older, children / adolescents and young adults.
+Additional services provided at Alma Family Services include case management, family psychoeducation and suicide prevention services.

-Learn MoreEast San Gabriel Valley Mental Health Center Fsp is a mental health clinic in Covina, CA, located at 1359 North Grand Avenue, 91724 zip code area.
-East San Gabriel Valley Mental Health Center Fsp provides outpatient treatment.
-East San Gabriel Valley Mental Health Center Fsp offers group therapy, cognitive behavioral therapy and psychotropic medication to adults.
-East San Gabriel Valley Mental Health Center Fsp also supports people requiring dual diagnosis treatment, LGBT and people with serious mental illness.
-Additional services offered at East San Gabriel Valley Mental Health Center Fsp include intensive case management, housing services and family psychoeducation.
+Learn MoreEast San Gabriel Valley Mental Health Center is a mental health clinic in Covina, CA, located at 1359 North Grand Avenue, 91724 zip code area.
+East San Gabriel Valley Mental Health Center provides telemedicine/telehealth and outpatient treatment.
+East San Gabriel Valley Mental Health Center offers individual psychotherapy, cognitive behavioral therapy and group therapy to adults and seniors 65 or older.
+East San Gabriel Valley Mental Health Center also supports people with PTSD, people with trauma and LGBT.
+Additional services offered at East San Gabriel Valley Mental Health Center include housing services, integrated primary care services and mentoring/peer support/consumer-run services.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.